Wolfgang Späte: Group commander

 In May 1944, Späte was appointed Gruppenkommandeur (group commander) of IV.
 Gruppe of JG 54.
 He replaced Hauptmann Gerhard Koall who had temporarily been leading the Gruppe after its former commander Hauptmann Siegfried Schnell was killed in action on 25 February 1944.

 His new unit was quickly recalled to Germany in June to cover the transfer of all the squadrons sent west following the D-day landings.
 There it was converted onto the Fw 190A-8 and then sent to Poland against the great Russian summer offensive.
 But against vastly greater numbers of enemy aircraft the unit was butchered, losing nearly half its pilots killed or wounded - Späte himself was injured and forced two times to bail out of his aircraft.
 The unit was pulled back again to the Reich for refit and rebuild.

 On 17 September, the Allied forces staged their airborne operation at Arnhem.
 Again, IV./JG 54 was thrown into the fray, but for the second time in less than 3 months, against vastly superior opposition, it was destroyed in less than a fortnight.

 Whether due to problems getting the Me 163 operational, or his unit's catastrophic losses, Späte gave up his command of IV./JG 54.
-In his 4-month absence from the Me 163 programme, the first combat unit (I./JG 400) had been set up and he joined that unit to come back up to speed on the interceptor's progress (some sources say as the unit's commander, although Hptm Robert Olejnik is also given as the unit commander at this time).
+In his 4-month absence from the Me 163 programme, the first combat unit (I./JG 400) had been set up and he joined that unit to come back up to speed on the interceptor's progress (some sources say as the unit's commander, although Hauptmann Robert Olejnik is also given as the unit commander at this time).

 Flying the Messerschmitt Me 262

 After JG 400 was disbanded, Späte joined the Geschwaderstab (headquarters unit) of Jagdgeschwader 7 (JG 7—7th Fighter Wing) in April 1945.
 On 15 April, JG 7 was ordered to relocate to airfields at Saaz, present-day Žatec, Eger and the Prague–Ruzyně Airport where it continued to fly missions in defense of Berlin.
 On 17 April, JG 7 was able to get 20 Me 262 airborne which intercepted Boeing B-17 Flying Fortress bombers near Dresden.
 In this encounter, Späte claimed a B-17 bomber shot down.

-In 1956 he rejoined the military service in the Bundeswehr.
-Späte retired in 1967.
-He died in 1997 in Edewecht, at the age of 85.